 In Mexico, we stayed at the Grand Palladium Kantenah Resort & Spa.
 Upon check-in, we were originally given a rickety old wooden crib that we were not comfortable with, so we asked the front desk for a pack-and-play by showing them a picture of one on our phone.
 They were happy to oblige and brought one to our room right away.

-Baby Pool: Is there a dedicated baby pool, or at least a kiddie pool at the resort?
+Is there a dedicated baby pool, or at least a kiddie pool at your family resort?
 Babies love playing in the shallow water of a kiddie pool, and you’ll have a much more enjoyable time with your baby at the all-inclusive resort if they have a pool for little kids.
 Look for a pool with very shallow areas, kiddie slides, spraying water, etc.

-Pay close attention to the quality of the beach and the water.
+Pay close attention to the quality of the beach and the water at the resort.
 If the beach at your all-inclusive resort is too rocky or the waves are too rough, you may not have much fun playing with your baby at the beach.
-Reading Tripadvisor reviews for your resort is a good way of finding information about the quality of the beach.
+Reading Tripadvisor reviews for your resort is a quick and easy way of finding information about the quality of the beach.

-Indoor Play Area or Baby Club: Baby skin is very sensitive to the sun and it’s important to have a place where you can give your infant relief from the sun, especially during the peak hours for UV exposure.
-Your default place for shade is your room, but sometimes it’s nice to have an indoor play area for your little one.
+Baby skin is very sensitive to the sun and it’s important to have a place where you can give your infant relief from the sun, especially during the peak hours for UV exposure.
+Your default place for shade is your hotel room, but sometimes it’s nice to have an indoor play area for your little one.
 Having ‘normal’ play time is very important for little ones while on a family vacation as it gives them a much needed sense of normalcy.

-Many resorts offer a kid’s club, but pay close attention to the fine print.
-Many kid’s clubs are only for older, potty-trained kids.
-But there are a select baby-friendly all-inclusive resorts which open up their play areas to infants.
+Many family-friendly all-inclusive resorts offer a kid’s club, but pay close attention to the fine print.
+Many kids clubs are only for older, potty-trained kids.
+But there are a select few baby-friendly all-inclusive resorts which open up their play areas to infants.
 For example, the Finest Playa Mujeres resort, just north of Cancun, has a Mini Club, with a special play area for babies.

-Hotel Room Configuration: Try to find a variety of pictures of your room on the hotel website.
+Try to find a variety of pictures of your room on the hotel website.
 Will there be a spot to put the crib?
-Keep in mind that having the crib next to the bed is not ideal, as your baby may have trouble sleeping if they can see or hear you.
+Keep in mind that having the crib next to your bed is not ideal, as your baby may have trouble sleeping if they can see or hear you.

-If there isn’t a great spot for a crib, consider travelling with a PeaPod Plus travel tent.
+If there isn’t a great spot in the hotel room for a crib, consider travelling with a PeaPod Plus travel tent.
 This portable tent fits just about anywhere (including your suitcase).
-We travel with a PeaPod Plus and we like how you can zip up the flaps on the side to prevent your baby from seeing you in the room.
+We have traveled extensively with our PeaPod Plus and we like how you can zip up the flaps on the side to prevent your baby from seeing you in the room.

 Many of our recommended all-inclusive resorts for babies offer 1 and 2-bedroom configurations, which is another way of ensuring a good sleep for everyone.

 Having a balcony at your all-inclusive resort gives you a place to escape to, while your baby sleeps.
 This separate space gives you the freedom to talk without fear of waking your baby.

-If your baby sleeps in their stroller, you may wish to stay at a large all-inclusive resort with lots of pathways to help you walk them to sleep.
+If your baby sleeps in their stroller, you may wish to stay at a large family-friendly all-inclusive resort with lots of pathways to help you walk them to sleep.